Best Beaches In Colombia

 White sand beaches are lapped by gentle waves.
 This Colombia beach is perfect if you are looking to get away from it all and simply relax, as there isn’t much to do other than relax on the beach and think about your next meal.
 Providencia is excellent for diving and snorkelling opportunities, and the area’s allure is further enhanced by its golden sand beaches (like Playa Manzanillo).
 Although getting there is not the simplest, it is definitely worth the trouble once you get there.

 Highly regarded as one of the best beaches in Colombia, Playa Blanca is the most famous in Cartagena.
 Found on the Colombian peninsula of Isla Baru, Playa Blanca is the perfect day trip from Cartagena, with a scenic cruise departing from the Old City.
+It is 45 minutes by boat from the Port of Cartagena.

 The warm, clear and shallow waters of Playa Blanca make it a perfect spot for swimming and snorkelling, whilst the long stretch of white sand is the place to spend the day relaxing.
 The landscape here is simply unrivalled, making Playa Blanca one of the most stunning Colombian beaches, a destination you will not regret visiting.
 It is worth noting, due to the beauty of the beach it can get quite crowded during the peak season, nontheless, it is well worth a visit.